CGCL-codes/FIRE/readme.md

 #### Install Joern-cli

 We use version `1.2.1` of Joern.
-You can find Joern in [joernio/joern](https://github.com/joernio/joern).
+You can find Joern in this GitHub repo: [joernio/joern](https://github.com/joernio/joern).

+You can find the v1.2.1 `joern-cli.zip` file here:  [joern-cli.zip](https://github.com/joernio/joern/releases/download/v1.2.1/joern-cli.zip)

 Please download the zip tarball of Joern and unzip it to `resource/joern-cli`

+Version 1.2.1 work best for our project.** Make sure you are installing the right version **.

 ```bash
 ./resource/joern-cli/joern